Step 1 - Develop a list of audit firms eligible to perform government audits for the current fiscal year.

 Step 4 – The State Auditor’s Office conducts statewide trainings on the Annual Contracting Process.

-Step 5 - Agencies submit the recommendation forms and contract for the audit firm they are recommending perform their annual financial and compliance audit.
+Step 5 - Agencies submit the draft contract for the audit firm they are recommending perform their annual financial and compliance audit through OSA-Connect.

 Step 6 – Audit firms will submit audit and AUP reports to the State Auditor for review and release upon completion.